Exeter Novel Prize 2025

 Entry fee including appraisal - £150

-Appraisals: for an extra fee, we will write a detailed, one-page appraisal of your submission.
-These have proved very popular in the past.
-Here are some of the responses from previous years:
+These reports have proved very popular in the past: here are some of the responses from previous years:

 Thank you so much for this report, incredibly motivating, helpful and insightful, I’m already actioning the suggestions - Laura Bellingham